Matchmaking API

 Join a Random Session with Filters

-Considering the example code above, here it is shown how to start a Client
+Considering the example code above, here is how to start a Client

 that will join any Game Session